A Jerome Bonaparte Squier violin, with the Paganini carving by Gégoux

 This violin, #452, is a reproduction of a type known as "Joseph Guarnerius".
 Paganini is known to have played an original Guarnerius violin.

-The carved likeness of Nicolò Paganini, 1782 - 1840, the great violinist, was completed by Gégoux at Watertown, N.Y. between the years 1902 and 1909.
+The carved likeness of Nicolo Paganini, (1782 - 1840), the great violinist, was completed by Theo.
+Gegoux, sr., the artist, at Watertown, N.Y. in 1902.

 J. B. Squier Violin